Pustalorc/Pustalorc.github.io/awesomebot/index.md

-### Youtube Feed
+### YouTube Feed

-The Youtube Feed was my largest contribution to this project.
+The YouTube Feed was my largest contribution to this project.

-Consisting of about 1000 lines of code, 4 files working together, and Object Oriented Concepts, I am heavily proud of this contribution
+Consisting of about 1000 lines of code, 4 files working together, and Object-Oriented Concepts, I am heavily proud of this contribution